Panasonic NN-SB458S Review

-As mentioned above, the Panasonic NN-SB458S delivered its most noteworthy performances when it came to frozen foods, both with premade foods and when it came to defrosting frozen ground turkey.
-This appliance exceptionally impressed us with its performance in the burrito test, with the left, right, and center zones only showing an average temperature difference of 3°F, with the entire burrito warmed up both above the recommended temperature and warm enough to serve in the opinion of our testers.
+As mentioned above, the Panasonic NN-SB458S delivered its most noteworthy performances with frozen foods — both with premade frozen foods and when defrosting frozen ground turkey.
+This kitchen appliance exceptionally impressed us with its performance in the burrito test, with the left, right, and center zones only showing an average temperature difference of only 3°F, with the entire burrito warmed up both above the recommended temperature and warm enough to serve in the opinion of our testers.

-The Panasonic NN-SB458S also did an above-average job when it came to reheating the canned soup, getting it more than warm enough when we followed the heating instructions.
+The Panasonic NN-SB458S also did an above-average job at reheating the canned soup, getting it more than warm enough when we followed the heating instructions.

 The Panasonic NN-SB458S delivered some relatively poor results when it came to reheating pizza.
 The two slices were heated very unevenly, with one slice being far from hot enough to eat and the other exhibiting significant temperature discrepancies.

 We weren't amazingly impressed with this appliance's performance in our heat map tests.
 Some areas were completely burnt, while others were still browning.

 The NN-SB458S also disappointed us somewhat with its performance at heating the individual miniature lasagna.
 Overall, it wasn't heated quite enough, and there were substantial temperature discrepancies between the six points we measured — one as large as 52°F.

 We also found this product to be a little less user-friendly compared to some of the competition.
 The +30 seconds button doesn't automatically start the appliance, and it lacks any one-touch features.
 Its internal light isn't terribly bright, and we found that the unit easily slides around when you push a button or open/close the door if it's on any sort of slick countertop.